biblehong/8-Week-SQL-Challenge/Case Study #2 : Pizza Runner.md

  	CASE WHEN duration='null' THEN NULL
 		ELSE CAST(TRIM(TRIM(TRIM(TRIM(duration,'minutes'),'minute'),'mins')) AS int)
 		END duration,
-	CASE WHEN cancellation = 'null' THEN NULL
+	CASE WHEN cancellation = 'null' OR cancellation = '' THEN NULL ELSE TRIM(cancellation)
-		ELSE TRIM(cancellation)
 		END cancellation
-from runner_orders
+FROM runner_orders
 ```

-$${\color{lightgreen}Result}$$
+**Result**

 <img src="https://github.com/user-attachments/assets/564d37c4-dcf8-4f91-be41-991e978608b2" alt="Case Study #2: Pizza Runner" width="700" height="300">

 ## Business Questions
 ### Pizza Metrics
 1. How many pizzas were ordered?

-2. How many unique customer orders were made?
+3. How many unique customer orders were made?
-3. How many successful orders were delivered by each runner?
+4. How many successful orders were delivered by each runner?
-4. How many of each type of pizza was delivered?
+5. How many of each type of pizza was delivered?
-5. How many Vegetarian and Meatlovers were ordered by each customer?
+6. How many Vegetarian and Meatlovers were ordered by each customer?
-6. What was the maximum number of pizzas delivered in a single order?
+7. What was the maximum number of pizzas delivered in a single order?
-7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?
+8. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?
-8. How many pizzas were delivered that had both exclusions and extras?
+9. How many pizzas were delivered that had both exclusions and extras?
-9. What was the total volume of pizzas ordered for each hour of the day?
+10. What was the total volume of pizzas ordered for each hour of the day?
-10. What was the volume of orders for each day of the week?
+11. What was the volume of orders for each day of the week?